Facebook's terrible year just got worse: What you need to know

 Facebook can't seem to get through a week without another scandal popping up.

+The deals with Facebook made the services sold by partner companies more attractive.
+For Facebook, the deals were designed to help fuel its user growth and advertising revenue.
+By 2013, Facebook had entered into so many partnerships that its employees had trouble tracking them, according to The Times.
+So the company built a tool that tracked which partners were granted access to data and could turn that access on or off, according to the report.

-The report reinforced how valuable user data is to Facebook, which makes billions of dollars from showing ads.
+The report reinforces how valuable user data is to Facebook, which makes billions of dollars from showing ads.
 It also raised more questions about whether the world's largest social network is doing enough to inform users about the data it shares and how that data is being used.
-Facebook acknowledged it gave tech firms access to user data but has denied it did so without users' permission.
+Facebook acknowledged in a blog post it gave tech firms access to user data but has denied it did so without users' permission.

 Then on Wednesday, DC Attorney General Karl Racine announced he was suing Facebook over alleged privacy violations.